 Find the information you need to conduct your research and academic studies

-Tuition and fees are due and payable in full before the day of class registration, unless special payment arrangements have been made with the Finance office, or when loan applications for amounts sufficient to cover tuition and fees are on file in the Financial Aid office.
+Tuition and fees are due and payable in full before the day of class registration, unless special payment arrangements have been made with the Finance office, or unless loan applications for amounts sufficient to cover tuition and fees are on file in the Financial Aid office.
 Tuition includes parking, library privileges and laboratory supplies, but not instruments, equipment, computers, texts, lab manuals or health insurance.
-Tuition is subject to change annually.

 The University reserves the right to change the schedule of tuition and fees without advance notice and to make such changes applicable to present as well as future students.

 Fee is payable upon submission of application for admission.
 (May be waived if applicant receives an AACOMAS fee waiver).
 Fee is non-refundable regardless of reason.

 Accepted applicants need to make sure payment is received according to the following schedule: